 Safety alerts: Hazardous conditions on high altitude walks

 Please note high altitude walks (above 1900m) are still covered in snow and conditions may be hazardous.
 More snow is forecast so please be aware of these conditions.
 Please note the following information when visiting these areas:

 - Refer to our Alpine Safety page

-Be prepared: low visibility, extreme winds, heavy snowfalls can all occur without warning, Wear and carry appropriate clothing, carry navigation equipment be prepared for extreme condition.
+- Be prepared: low visibility, extreme winds, heavy snowfalls can all occur without warning.
+Please wear and carry appropriate clothing, carry navigation equipment and be prepared for extreme condition.
 Track surfaces and signs may not be visible.

-Travel with care: Choose your routes carefully and steep and icy terrain and thin snow/ ice cover over rivers and lakes can make travel very dangerous.
+- Travel with care: Choose your routes carefully.
+Steep and icy terrain and thin snow and ice cover over rivers and lakes can make travel very dangerous.